MD2B - Myeloproliferative Disorders

 • "Blast Crisis:" Medullary/acute leukemia or extra-medullary/ "chloromas", with patient survival measured in months at this stage.

-Treatment – both treatment and prognosis are dependent on disease phase
+• Both treatment and prognosis are dependent on disease phase.

-• Imatinib, approved in 2001, is a molecular inhibitor of BCR-ABL.
-It has revolutionized CML treatment and serves as a model for molecular targeted therapy; however similar successes have yet to be seen in other malignancies.
-[2]
+• Imatinib, approved in 2001, is a molecular inhibitor of BCR::ABL1.
+It has revolutionized CML treatment and serves as a model for molecular targeted therapy.
+A landmark clinical trial showed patients treated with imatinib demonstrated a mortality rate like the overall population [4,5].

 Polycythemia Vera (PV)